 Usually, the wrong diet and water quality are to blame for your betta’s bloated stomach.
 Once they have been rectified, your betta’s stomach should return to normal within a couple of days.
 Making slight changes to their water quality, temperature, and diet is enough to combat minor cases of bloat in bettas.

 However, if a bacterial infection, dropsy, or tumor is the cause of your betta’s swollen stomach, finding the right treatment is more challenging.
-If possible, we recommend looking for an aquatic veterinarian in your area that can take a look at your bloated betta fish.
+If possible, we recommend looking for an aquatic veterinarian in your area who can take a look at your bloated betta fish.
 Bacterial infections or organ damage caused by certain diseases can be difficult to treat if you don’t know exactly what you are treating for.

 Unless your betta fish is showing clear signs of a specific disease that you know a certain medication can fix, it’s better to not put your betta under more stress by filling their aquarium with medications.